krostar/logger/README.md

 From that question is born this project which:

 -   expose a unique abstract way of logging through a unique interface
--   expose a unique standard output redirection
 -   expose a unique configuration
+-   expose a unique way of redirect standard output
+-   expose a unique way of writing to an io.Writer
--   is still modulable (can use already built zap or logrus instances)
+-   is modulable (can use already built zap or logrus instances, or any other logger)
 -   is easily mockable
 -   help to test logs